Use Flow with multiple languages

 The app crashed while browsing the language list

-This was caused by duplicate entries appearing in the language list during data syncing.
-Update Wispr Flow to the latest version to resolve it.
+This was caused by duplicate entries appearing in the language list.
+Fixed in the latest version.
+Update Wispr Flow to resolve it.

 FAQs